stigjoran/semester-project/work-log.md

 Performed new constrast checks and updated the text colors in hero section where needed, still need to figure out if i have to change the text in hero img on exhibitions.html and visit.html.
 Revalidated all the pages with the W3C Validator and fixed the last remaining issues.

+10.12.2025
+Reviewed and validated all the four HTML pages for accessibility, structure and WCAG compliance one more time.
+Updated heading hierarchy where needed and improved link accessibility for phone numbers.
+Went through the stylesheet again to check for errors, duplicated and unused selectors.
+Cleaned up class usage and confirmed media queries were properly structured.
+Added final quality-control checks to ensure consitency across pages.
+Mentioned yesterday i had to figure out if the contrast in hero for exhibitions.html and visit.html was bad, i got error in webaim.
+But came to the conclution that it is a bug with the checker not using an accurate representation of the design.
+Prepared the final commit message and verified that the repository structure and documentation were correctly organized for submission.